ayaz-sadigli/firefly3-dev/README.md

   - more advanced way would be starting K8S cluster on EKS backing it up by either Fargate(serverless) or EC2

 ### Database:
-Platform requires relational database and for setup instead of bearing with infra-hosting and volume/storage management (in case of stateful K8S), I would prefer PAAS by AWS which in our case is Amazon RDS.
+System requires relational database and for setup instead of bearing with infra-hosting and volume/storage management (in case of stateful K8S), I would prefer PAAS by AWS which in our case is Amazon RDS.

-###Scalability and Availability:
+## Scalability and Availability
+In order to make application reachable on https://firefly3.n26.com domain from anywhere securely with high availability, several AWS can be used such as ELB, ASG, CloudFront and Route53.
+ - From ELB services Layer4 (Applciation LB) can be used (no need for Layer7 - NLB) .
+ALB will be responsible for balancing the load by filtering HTTP requests and route them across machines (target groups) with activated Healthcheck of EC2 instances.
+Additionally, TLS offloading in order to decrease decryption workload on targets and Sticky Sessions for not losing the session on client side can be enabled on ALB.
+ALB can be used in 2 hosting methods - on ECS and EC2.
+In order to balance the load on EKS, AWS Load Balancer Controller add-on should be deployed on your cluster.
+ - For horizontal scalability -
+ - For content delivery CloudFront
+ - For availability on domain Route53 service should be configured